mpicard/mpicard.github.io/_posts/2018-05-10-graphql-metrics-part-3.md

       POSTGRES_PASSWORD: postgres
 ```

-We'll use `dotenv` to manage environment variables for postgres:
+To start postgres use `docker-compose up -d`.
+Then we'll use `dotenv` to manage environment variables for postgres:

 ```bash
 # .env